drseaverson/Portfolio/README.md

 This is a portfolio to make it easy to access all my personal projects and any other information that may be of use.

+> Some of the current project links are connected to my school github page.
+Eventually all the repositories/projects will be transferred to this github.

 Please refer [here](#space-offensive) for information and progress on my most recent project that I am working on.

 ## About this Portfolio